hannah-ross/dataforgood/README.md

 # dataforgood
-This is a group data analysis and visualizatoin project for Statistics 131 at UCLA.
+This is a group data analysis and visualization project for Statistics 131 at UCLA.

 ### data
 a folder with the two kickstarter csv's

 ### background_info
 a folder to document background information, common knowledge, and discussion of variables
-- discussion of each of the variables included in the dataset, and what the observational unit is
+- discussion of each of the variables included in the dataset, and what the observationalunit is
 - discussion of how the data is collected
 - “Common knowledge” shared among relevant parties involved
 - a review of other related research or studies that have been done